 - You must currently reside in the US when you file the application

 - You must have entered into the US lawfully

 The alternative way to get a green card without adjusting your status is to return to your home country after your nonimmigrant visa expires and go through consular processing.
 Most people would prefer to avoid the hassle of going all the way home, but some may benefit from consular processing.
 For instance, if your home country is nearby (like Canada or Mexico) then the cost of traveling home may be less than the cost of filing an I-485.

 Since the process of adjusting your immigration status is intricate, it’s helpful to have a checklist of everything you’ll need from the beginning to ensure the process goes smoothly.
 We’ve put together a comprehensive list below:

-The main form that you must fill out and submit to adjust your status is the Form I-485, Application to Register Permanent Resident Status or Adjust Status.
+The main form that you must fill out and submit to adjust your status is Form I-485, Application to Register Permanent Resident Status or Adjust Status.
 The processing time for this document is typically 6 months.
-Once you have filled out the document as accurately as possible, you will have to either mail it into the USCIS or submit it online.
+Once you have filled out the document as accurately as possible, you will have to either mail it in to the USCIS or submit it online.

 Where you submit your Form I-485 will depend on the specific category you are applying under.
 There are seven different categories: family-based, employment-based, special immigrant, asylum or refugee, human trafficking victim or crime victim, special programs, and a general category for other options.
 See here to find out where to send your Form I-485.

 Adjustment of status petitions are typically processed in 6 months.
 The application process involves a number of steps, including submitting your packet and completing an interview.
-Here’s how to apply for an adjustment of status.
+The AoS process consists of four steps: